Home ยป Cookie Recipes ยป Pignoli Cookies

 • Salty – a good pinch of salt can highlight the flavor already in the pignoli cookies.

-• Orange Almond – for an interesting variation add a teaspoon or two of finely grated orange zest.
+• Orange Almond – add a teaspoon or two of finely grated orange zest for an interesting variation.

 Equipment

 A food processor or stand mixer will make this recipe easy.
-Yes, you could make pignoli cookies without this equipment but it would be so much harder.
+Yes, you could make pignoli cookies without this equipment, but it would be much harder.

 Storage

-To freeze, layer in a container like Tupperware that will seal really well, with parchment or wax paper between the layers.
+To freeze, layer in a container like Tupperware that will seal very well, with parchment or wax paper between the layers.
 Seal and freeze for up to one month.

 Cookies covered in pine nuts on a black wire rack.

-Add the egg whites slowly.
+• Add the egg whites slowly.
 You might not need all.
 Hold some back and check the texture of the dough.
-It needs to be sticky enough for the pine nuts to adhere but not too wet that the dough loses its shape quickly.
+It must be sticky enough for the pine nuts to adhere but not so wet that the dough quickly loses shape.

 Why are pignoli cookies so expensive?